zhangyafeikimi/gbdt/README.md

 > Feature weights.

-**LambdaMART ignores it.** Because LambdaMART uses a [LECTOR 4.0](http://research.microsoft.com/en-us/um/beijing/projects/letor//letor4dataset.aspx) format.
+**lm-train/lm-predict** don't use it now, because only a [LECTOR 4.0](http://research.microsoft.com/en-us/um/beijing/projects/letor//letor4dataset.aspx) format is supported.

+But keep it for future usage.

 An example of LECTOR 4.0 format is: